CQU-UISC/MambaSeg/README.md

         │    └── ...
         └── timestamps.txt
 ```
-Note: Folder "ev_inf" contains paired image samples that are spatially aligned with the event data.
+- Note: Folder "ev_inf" contains paired image samples that are spatially aligned with the event data.

+- **You may encounter image and event alignment issues**.
+Please refer to this [repo](https://github.com/uzh-rpg/DSEC/issues/25) for image calibration.

 ## **Training**